compmem/smile/docs/smile_states.rst

 Serial State
 ------------

 A :py:class:`~smile.state.Serial` state is a state that has children and runs its children one after another.
-All states defined between the lines `exp = Experiment()` and `exp.run()` in an experiment will exist as children of a *Serial* state.
+That means that the next state will not start until the previous state has ended.
+The default state that a SMILE experiment is in is a *Serial* state.
+That means that every state between 'exp = Experiment()' and 'exp.run()'.
 Once one state ends, the :py:class:`~smile.state.Serial` state will call the next state's start method.
-Like any flow state, the use of the `with` pythonic keyword is required and makes the source code look clean and readable.
-Below is an example of the *Serial* state.
+Like any flow state, the use of the `with` pythonic keyword is required.
+Below are a few examples of the *Serial* state and displaying text on the screen.

 .. note::

     For many examples, Action State *Label* will be used.
 This state merely displays text on the screen, similar to the "print" python command.
 For more details on *Label*, click :py:class:`~smile.video.Label`.

 The following two experiments are equivalent.